ianduke25/prison_operations/README.md

 # Defense Data Center

 ## Description
-Prison Entrepreneurship is a data management and visualization tool designed to store and process information about prison populations and facility lockdown statuses.
+The Defense Data Center is a data management and visualization tool designed to store and process information about prison populations and facility lockdown statuses.
 This project includes a Streamlit application that provides real-time data visualizations and aggregation functionalities.
 It also features several Python scripts for data cleaning, along with a dedicated folder that automates this process using bash commands.

 ## Installation Instructions
 To set up and run the Prison Entrepreneurship project, follow these steps: